JaysonPye/Journal/2025/kidsup.md

 Previously if you created an sm or an org admin I would need to manually assign an org in the db.
 - User creation changes required way more than foreseen, since all different forms needed to pass around org collection as locals in order to avoid using instanced variables in the partials.
 - tests re written to ensure org allocation
+- Waiting til deploy as this isn't necessary.

 ### 05/23

 - Went through github issues and added three separate bug fixes
 - Did summer event things for Leroy, deleting some old stuff from databases, running checks on if they're working as they should
 - Documentation updates
+- Changed sessions on the seasonal app to timeout after 4 hours.
 ### 05/22

 - Reviewed some Aussie presentation for Luis.